do-me/kceo_glossary/docs/uncertainty.md

 ## 5 Definition

-Non-negative parameter, associated with data, which characterizes the dispersion of the values [of a trait ]that could reasonably be attributed to a phenomenon [by means of sensing or modelling].
+Non-negative parameter, associated with data, which characterizes the dispersion of the values [of a trait ]that could reasonably be attributed to a [Phenomenon](../phenomenon) [by means of sensing or modelling].

 ### Notes
 - In case of quantitative(continuous) data the uncertainty may be, for example, a standard deviation (or a given multiple of it), or the half-width of an interval having a stated level of confidence. (see e.g. standard and expanded uncertainty)